Skip to content

 The path here

 My route into this research was not linear.
-I trained as a civil engineer and spent twelve years in industry, including four as Deputy CEO of an engineering consultancy — enough time to learn that the hardest problems in engineering are rarely technical.
+I trained as a civil engineer and spent twelve years in industry, including two years as Deputy CEO of an engineering consultancy — enough time to learn that the hardest problems in engineering are rarely technical.
 They are problems of coordination, communication, and judgment.
-That realization led me to an MSc in Cognitive Science, and from there to a PhD in Engineering Systems and Management at Skoltech, completed in partnership with MIT in 2024.
+That realization led me to an MSc in Cognitive Science, and from there to a PhD in Engineering Systems at Skoltech (2019–2024) — an institute founded and operated in collaboration with MIT, a partnership active when I enrolled.

 Research